Air fryers are the cooking gadget of the moment — and unlike many other fads, this one's good news for your health.

-On the other hand, deep frying involves completely submerging food, which is usually breaded, in hot oil.
+Deep frying, on the other hand, involves completely submerging food, which is usually breaded in hot oil.

 As a result, the food absorbs the oil, and steam leaves the food when it's heated beyond its boiling point, according to Oklahoma State University.
 As the food loses moisture, a layer of crust forms on the outer surface — and that's how deep frying gives food an ultra-crispy layer.